 Vondelpark is a large and beautiful public park in the heart of Amsterdam with a myriad of trails.
 The park is perfect for a walk, or a jog for those who want to exercise a little when they are hiking.
 Here you can get a nice break from the big city with nice green areas, beautiful ponds and bird life.

 The Jordaan district in Amsterdam is a wonderfully beautiful area with fine canals and beautiful buildings.
 Here you will find various shops selling everything, cozy eateries and restaurants.
 A perfect area to just walk around in, or just to sit down to enjoy something good to drink and watch the life of the people.
-Jordaan is a quiet and peaceful area and a “must see” when in Amasterdam.
+According to Abbreviation Finder, Jordaan is a quiet and peaceful area and a “must see” when in Amsterdam.

 This is the place to go if you are traveling to Amsterdam with children – or large adults.
 The museum is to be regarded as a «technical museum», where the exhibition challenges your intelligence and at the same time offers a lot of cool lessons.